 If you choose to install and use the CLI locally, this article requires that you are running the Azure CLI version 2.0 or later.
 Run

-#!/bin/bash # Function app and storage account names must be unique. storageName=mystorageaccount$RANDOM functionAppName=myserverlessfunc$RANDOM # Create a resource group. az group create --name myResourceGroup --location westeurope # Create an Azure storage account in the resource group. az storage account create \ --name $storageName \ --location westeurope \ --resource-group myResourceGroup \ --sku Standard_LRS # Create a serverless function app in the resource group. az functionapp create \ --name $functionAppName \ --storage-account $storageName \ --consumption-plan-location westeurope \ --resource-group myResourceGroup
+#!/bin/bash # Function app and storage account names must be unique. storageName=mystorageaccount$RANDOM functionAppName=myserverlessfunc$RANDOM region=westeurope # Create a resource group. az group create --name myResourceGroup --location $region # Create an Azure storage account in the resource group. az storage account create \ --name $storageName \ --location $region \ --resource-group myResourceGroup \ --sku Standard_LRS # Create a serverless function app in the resource group. az functionapp create \ --name $functionAppName \ --storage-account $storageName \ --consumption-plan-location $region \ --resource-group myResourceGroup \ --functions-version 2

 Clean up deployment

 After the sample script has been run, the following command can be used to remove the resource group and all resources associated with it.

 Each command in the table links to command specific documentation.
 This script uses the following commands:

 |az group create||Creates a resource group in which all resources are stored.|

 |az storage account create||Creates an Azure Storage account.|

 For more information on the Azure CLI, see Azure CLI documentation.

 Additional Azure Functions CLI script samples can be found in the Azure Functions documentation.